OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_Tweet/README.md

 # Big-Data-Project-ELK - Ingestion Tweets with Nifi
 Implementation of the ingestion and analyze of tweets using Nifi and the ELK suite together.
-We develop which part of the Architecture of the project, we success to test and which part we still have to focus on.
+We develop a part of the Architecture of the project, we success to test and there is a part we still have to focus on.
 But, our tests give a view of what can be done and help us to learn a lot about Nifi.

 # Steps to implement the project